 Monte Nido Portland

-- Partial hospitalization and intensive outpatient programming available to graduates of a residential program or those in outpatient therapy that need a higher level of support for their eating disorder.
+Partial hospitalization and intensive outpatient programming available to graduates of any residential program or those in outpatient therapy that need a higher level of care to treat their eating disorder.
 Our gender-affirming day treatment services are available to adults and adolescents of all genders.

 - Group therapy that establishes and solidifies other components of treatment

-- Family programming including individual family sessions, family education and multi-family groups
+- Family therapy including individual family sessions and multi-family groups

 Adolescent Day Treatment Programming